Questions? We got you!

-Some people might experience some blurriness at the edge of the lenses.
+Some people might experience blurriness at the edge of the lenses.
 It might take a few days or even a couple of weeks to get used to, but don’t worry, it’s completely normal.

 When you first receive your new frames, you may find that looking through the lenses feels a little strange.
 It can take up to two weeks for your eyes to fully adjust to your glasses.
 However, you know your eyes better than anyone else and, if you're experiencing more than on-boarding issues, do get in touch with us and we'll advise best next steps.